⏰ NEET SS Pathology 2026 Exam Approaching | Last Chance to Lock Your Rank | Time-Sensitive Strategy Inside

 High-Yield Markers to Lock:

-HER2 scoring (0–3+ logic)
+HER2 scoring (0–3+ logic, FISH criteria)

-Ki-67 interpretation traps
+Ki-67 interpretation traps (cut-offs in breast, NET grading)

-p53 mutant vs wild-type patterns
+p53 mutant vs wild-type staining patterns

-CD markers for common lymphomas
+CD markers for common lymphomas (CD20, CD30, CD15, CD10, BCL-6)

 Days 5–6: MCQ-Driven Polishing

 Now switch gears.
+Stop reading.
+Start testing.

 Do ONLY:

-Day 7 (26 December): The Calm Day
+Day 7 (Day Before Exam): The Calm Day

 No heavy reading.
 No new notes.
+No new PDFs.

 Do this instead: